 Don’t these drafts look miserable and abandoned?
 Express your gratitude for teaching you what you don’t like to write about and click the delete button.
 Free yourself from the burden of feeling the need to finish writing them.

-One of my favorite productivity tips for bloggers that I’ve mentioned over and over again is that you should get comfortable with publishing stuff that is less than perfect.
+One of my favorite productivity tips for bloggers is to get comfortable with publishing stuff that is less than perfect.

 This doesn’t mean you should hit publish and COMPLETELY forget about it.
 Old posts are like old friends.
 You need to make time to visit them every once in a while.